 Feeding Directions:For severe cases feed 1 tablet per pound of body weight split into two feedings per day.
 For milder problems a lower dose often works satisfactorily

 The Urinary Supplement can be used periodically as needed.
-It is not recommended to be used perpetually.
-However it can be used with other tablets.
+It is not recommended to be used perpetually as a band-aid for an unbalanced diet.
+If you would like help to balance your bunnies diet to reduce/eliminate sludge problems please feel free to contact our biologist.
+This tablet can be used with other tablets.

 Cranberries: Freeze-dried cranberries are the first ingredient.
 Adding cranberry to the diet has been shown to lower the pH of the urinary tract.
 In small herbivores this can help dissolve some forms of urinary sludge and stones that formed under the naturally high pH conditions (A 1 unit drop in pH can increase calcium carbonate solubility by 10 to 20x – essentially dissolving the stones!).
 However, of more significance is the ability of cranberry to inhibit bacterial adherence to cell walls thereby preventing or reducing infection.